Had an issue with Bunnings? Get a real response.

 - Refund & Return Delays: Complaints regarding slow refund processing or policy disputes.

-- Delivery Problems: Late or missing online orders and incorrect item deliveries.
+- Delivery Problems: Issues with late or missing online orders and incorrect item deliveries.

-Double-Charged at Checkout: A customer was charged twice for a purchase.
-Bunnings refunded the duplicate charge within 5 business days.
+Double Charged at Checkout: A customer was charged twice for a purchase.
+Bunnings then refunded the duplicate charge within 5 business days.

 Faulty Power Tool Replacement: A customer received a defective drill.
-Despite losing the receipt, Bunnings located the purchase and offered a free exchange.
+Despite losing the receipt, Bunnings were able to locate the purchase and offered a free exchange.

 Delayed Online Order: A BBQ delivery was delayed.
-After a complaint, Bunnings expedited shipping and refunded the delivery fee.
+After a customer filed a complaint, Bunnings expedited shipping and refunded the delivery fee.

 - Request Higher Management: Ask to escalate your complaint to a Store Manager or Regional Manager.

-- Customer Service Supervisor: If calling, request to speak with a supervisor for urgent resolution.
+- Customer Service Supervisor: If calling, request to speak with a supervisor to resolve the issue quicker.

-- Bunnings Head Office: If unresolved, submit a written complaint to Bunnings Australia Pty Ltd. at their corporate office.
+- Bunnings Head Office: If unresolved, submit a written complaint to Bunnings Australia at their corporate office, where they can forward the email to the right department.

 - Fair Trading or ACCC: If Bunnings refuses a fair resolution, escalate your complaint externally.

-- Public Reviews & Social Media: Some customers use public feedback to gain faster responses.
+- Public Commentary & Social Media: Some customers use public feedback or social media posts to gain faster responses.

 - NSW Fair Trading: Lodge a formal complaint at NSW Fair Trading or call 13 32 20.